dcos/dcos-e2e/docs/source/dcos-vagrant-cli.rst

 ``dcos-vagrant`` CLI
 ====================

-The ``dcos-vagrant`` CLI allows you to create, manage and destroy open source DC/OS and DC/OS Enterprise clusters on Docker nodes.
+The ``dcos-vagrant`` CLI allows you to create, manage and destroy open source DC/OS and DC/OS Enterprise clusters on Vagrant VMs.

 A typical CLI workflow for open source DC/OS may look like the following.
 :ref:`Install the CLI <installation>`, then create, manage and destroy a cluster: